Amereum/tron-grid/README.md

 # tron-grid
-A grid computing, reward-based project on the TRON blockchain.
+A grid computing project on the TRON blockchain.